gashmicky/PIFAH/replit.md

 - Role-specific route protection enforced in frontend routing

 **User Roles & Permissions**
-- **Admin**: Full access to all projects, settings, country management, color customization
+- **Admin**: Full access to all projects, settings, country management, color customization.
+Admin users also have all permissions of Focal Person and Approver roles, allowing them to participate in the entire approval workflow.
 - **Focal Person**: Review and approve regional project submissions, view all projects
 - **Approver**: Provide final approval for projects reviewed by focal persons
 - **Public**: View approved projects on public map, submit new project proposals